yongchao/motrpac_rnaseq/README.md

 	fastqc fastqc fastqc_raw
 ```
 # E Compile important metrics from the MultiQC output and other log files
 The R script [qc.R](qc.R) collects all of the important the QC metrics from multiQC output and other log files.
+All of the metrics have been saved
+into the file `qc_info.txt` after the pipeline finishes.

 ## E.1 fastq metrics (raw and trimmed), collected from pre-alignment QC (see section C.5).
 For paired ends fastq files, the metrics has been averaged between the two files to get a single metric.